The quality of everything we do depends on the quality of the thinking we do first

 Equality keeps the talkative people from silencing the quiet ones.
 And it requires the quiet ones to contribute their own thinking.
 The result is high quality ideas and decisions.

-Equality: treating each other as thinking peers; giving equal turns and attention; keeping boundaries and agreements
+Equality: regarding each other as thinking peers, giving equal time to think

 Ease creates; urgency destroys